What is Shareholders’ Agreement?

 - Preamble is followed by a list of recitals which captures the object and purpose of the agreement

-- Definitions section, which would define the critical terms of the agreement
+- Definitions section – which defines the critical terms of the agreement

-- Conditions agreed between the shareholders viz. management of the company, affirmative voting rights, pre-emption rights, anti-dilution, ROFO, ROFR, exit, etc.
+- The consideration agreed between the shareholders viz. management of the company, affirmative voting rights, pre-emption rights, anti-dilution, ROFO, ROFR, exit, etc.

+Legally speaking, shareholders’ agreement is governed by the law of the country in which such agreement is executed.
 In India, shareholders’ agreements are governed by the Indian Contract Act, 1872 and is enforceable in any court of law in India.
-The parties to the agreement may also specifically define the court (for example, High Court of Bombay) as the jurisdictional court in which the disputes arising from the agreement.
-Why is Shareholders’ Agreement Required?
+The parties to the agreement may also specifically define the court (for example, High Court of Bombay) as the jurisdictional court in which the disputes arising from the agreement can be settled.

-We have briefly discussed what is the purpose of a shareholders’ agreement.
-Before moving on to the detailed terms of the shareholders’ agreement, it is firstly, important to understand the basis and requirement of a shareholders’ agreement in the first place.
+Before moving on to the detailed terms of the shareholder’s agreement, it is important to understand the need of a shareholders’ agreement in the first place.

-Under the Indian law, agreements are widely defined to include ‘every promise and every set of promises, forming the consideration for each other is an agreement’.
-From the definition, usually the following two types of Agreements have evolved:
+Under the Indian Contract Act, agreements are very widely defined to include ‘every promise and every set of promises, forming the consideration for each other is an agreement’.
+Evolving from the definition, there can be the following two types of Agreements:

 - Oral Agreement